 Donna L. Imhoff, PhD was named campus president of Community College of Allegheny County (CCAC) North Campus and the CCAC West Hills Center in July 2008.
 In addition, she served as interim campus president of CCAC Allegheny Campus and CCAC Homewood-Brushton Center through July 2013.
 In January of 2013, Imhoff was appointed campus president to the Allegheny Campus and Homewood Brushton Center.

-Donna L. Imhoff, PhD joined CCAC in 1985, first serving as a coordinator/instructor at the CCAC–North Campus.
-She later served in a variety of roles, working as the acting assistant director of social service career programs at CCAC–North Campus and a career counselor and professor at CCAC–South Campus and the CCAC–Downtown Center.
-Her CCAC experience encompasses work as an academic advisor for more than seven years and an American Federation of Teachers (AFT) union vice president for a total of eight years.
-She was named an associate professor of psychology at CCAC–South Campus in 2001 and a professor in 2003, where her work included teaching courses such as Introduction to Psychology, Human Growth and Development and Social Psychology.
-She was also named department chair of social and behavioral sciences and education at CCAC–South Campus in 2005.
+Imhoff joined CCAC in 1985, first serving as a coordinator/instructor at the CCAC North Campus.
+She later served in a variety of roles, working as the acting assistant director of social service career programs at CCAC North Campus and as a career counselor and professor at CCAC South Campus and the CCAC Downtown Center.
+Her CCAC experience encompasses work as an academic advisor for more than seven years and as an American Federation of Teachers (AFT) union vice president for more than eight years.
+She was named an associate professor of Psychology at CCAC South Campus in 2001 and a professor in 2003, where her work included teaching courses such as Introduction to Psychology; Human Growth and Development; Research Methods and Social Psychology.
+She was also named department chair of Social and Behavioral Sciences and Education at CCAC South Campus in 2005.

 On February 12, 2013, Imhoff received a proclamation for her accomplishments from Pittsburgh City Council, proclaiming “Donna Imhoff Day” in the City of Pittsburgh.
 She received the Pittsburgh YWCA 2012 Tribute to Women Leadership Award in Education and the NISOD Excellence in Teaching Award at the International Conference on Teaching and Leadership Excellence in 2003.